sonatype-nexus-community/vscode-iq-plugin/README.md

 ## Requirements

-- To enable the IQ scan, you will need a Sonatype Nexus IQ Lifecycle license but the OSS Index scan will work for all users
+- To enable the IQ scan, you will need a Sonatype Nexus IQ Lifecycle license, but the OSS Index scan will work for all users
 - The plugin requires npm, golang, maven, ruby / bundler, or python and pip to be installed, depending on which language you are using.
 It will not install these as a part of the plugin

 ## Extension Settings